RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

     InitFromScratch( 0.0 );

 This initializes ``BoxArray``, ``DistributionMapping`` and data from scratch.
-Calling this function requires the derived class implement its own ``MakeNewLevelFromScratch`` (root/src/AMRCoreWavePropagation2d.cpp) to allocate and initialize data.
+Calling this function requires the derived class implement its own ``MakeNewLevelFromScratch`` (root/src/amr/AMRCoreWavePropagation2d.cpp) to allocate and initialize data.
 This method makes a new level from scratch using provided ``BoxArray`` and ``DistributionMapping`` and then calls ``InitData`` to initialize our data structures.

 InitData
 ^^^^^^^^

+.. _initdata:

 The data from the setup is read into the grid by ``InitData``.
 To accomplish this, we will now provide a detailed explanation of how to loop over the grid and access its cells.
 Working with AMReX will require this as a prerequisite.